Barriers to Trade

 A WTO member may take a “safeguard” action (i.e., restrict imports of a product temporarily) to protect a specific domestic industry from an increase in imports of any product which is causing, or which is threatening to cause, serious injury to the industry.

 USTR National Trade Estimate Report on Foreign Trade Barriers

 Every year, the Office of the United States Trade Representative (USTR) publishes a National Trade Estimate Report on Foreign Trade Barriers.
-The section on the European Union is available here.
+The section on the European Union can be found on page 139.